All Episodes

 Well, guess what?

-The upper level winds are shearing the tops off these babies when they form out there.
+The upper-level winds are shearing the tops off these babies when they form out there.

 And you know what else?

-Atlantic ocean surface temperatures are not nearly as warm as they were last year.
+Atlantic Ocean surface temperatures are not nearly as warm as they were last year.

-Oh, how can that be, ladies and gentlemen?
+How can that be, ladies and gentlemen?

-Uh global warming should be consistently heating things up.
+Global warming should be consistently heating things up.

-Uh, should it not?
+Should it not?

 Speaking of global warming, may I say global warming, anybody?

-And so we've had we've had what?
+And so we've had what?

 The ones that have formed haven't amounted to much.

-I mean, forecast track had it going all the way to either Mexico or Texas and so forth.
+The last one, this dude Chris, I mean, the forecast track had it going all the way to either Mexico or Texas and so forth.

-It's just the low pressure, just a bunch of thunderstorms over Cuba.
+It's a bunch of thunderstorms over Cuba.

-I mean, even a forecast of just two or three days ahead was not right.
+I mean, even a forecast of just two or three days ahead was not right with an existing storm out there.

 My only point in all this is here they are revising it down because now there's less time for a whole bunch of hurricanes to happen.

-They uh didn't expect the shear.
+They didn't expect the shear.

 You can't predict the winds.